-Battle ropes made of nylon or a similar material can be protected if you singe the ends.
+Battle ropes made of nylon or similar material can be protected if you singe the ends with a candle lighter.

 Hold the end of each rope to the flame, allowing the end to melt.
 It will come out looking black and singed.
 Be aware that this will cause a smell.
 You may want to do it outside.